You are here: Home Visitor Information 10 tips for a greener visit to the Bergen region

 Photo: Fløyen

-If you wish to experience Bergen from the seaside, a ride with the boat "Beffen 1" is a great alternative.
-The boat is powered by electricity and have regular departures from the Fish Market.
-It is a short trip to Nordnes, where you can visit the Bergen Aquarium to see penguins and many other animals.
-You can take a swim in the sea water pool at Nordnes Sjøbad or explore the Nordnes Park.
-If you take the boat a bit further to the area of Sandviken you can visit the Old Bergen Museum, an open-air museum with a collection of wooden houses dating back as far as the 18th century.
-In Sandviken where you can also visit the Norwegian Fisheries Museum to learn more about one of the most important industries of the region.
+If you wish to experience Bergen from the seaside, a ride with "Beffen " is a great alternative.
+One of the boats, “BEF 3”, is powered by electricity.
+Beffen takes you to Nordnes, where you can visit the Bergen Aquarium to see the penguins or take a swim in the sea water pool at Nordnes Seawater pool .
+In the summer season you can take the boat to Sandviken, where you can visit the Old Bergen Museum, an open-air museum or the Norwegian Fisheries Museum.
+At the Fisheries Museum you can also borrow a kayak free of charge, in return for picking up any trash or rubbish you find while paddling (available in the summer season).

 Photo: Norges Fiskerimuseum - Museum Vest/Silje Robinson